 Do I need any other equipment to use them?

 Pots and pans for cooking, and the required utensils.
 A lighter or matches for lighting the fuel.

 No. Zip™ Cooking Fuel is non-toxic and does not constitute a life hazard if it is accidentally consumed by humans or wildlife.

 Are there a list of ‘don’ts’ when using the stoves or cooking fuel?

 Store all fuel out of the reach of children and pets.
 Don’t leave the stove unattended when in use.
+Never use in an enclosed space that does not allow exhaust gases and fumes to escape outdoors.
+Always use outdoors or with an adequate ventilation system that carries fumes outdoors.
 Keep on a stable surface from which it cannot fall.
 Please adhere to the warnings on all packaging.